Frequently Asked Questions

 - Write a clear concise budget justification.

-- Make sure that the correct indirect or facilities and administration (F&A) rate is applied to your project.
+- Make sure the correct indirect or facilities and administration (F&A) rate is applied to your project.

 The web reports created by Accounting Services may not be completely accurate on your grant.
 These reports run on a fiscal year basis, and if your grant crosses fiscal years the information will not be complete.
 However, the Transaction Detail report will contain accurate monthly detail as will the Labor Detail report.